 View All » (including bills from previous years)

 From Jan 1989 to Dec 2000, Mack missed 101 of 4,115 roll call votes, which is 2.5%.
-This is worse than the median of 1.9% among the lifetime records of senators serving in Dec 2000.
+This is on par with the median of 1.9% among the lifetime records of senators serving in Dec 2000.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|